SpatialDigger/PCPro3/README.md

 ### New Features:
 - #49 Viewports
   - #46 Set views implemented
+  - #48 Viewpoint preserved when adding in new datasets, analysis, and bounding boxes
 - #9 licencing updated

 ### Bug Fixes:
 - [Bug fix 1 description]